Free Mexico Travel Guide and Travel Information

 San Felipe Torres Mochas

-Situated at an elevation of approximately 1,150 m above sea level, San Felipe is surrounded by natural beauty.
+Situated at an elevation of 1,150 m above sea level, San Felipe is surrounded by natural beauty.
 The town is set against a backdrop of rugged mountains, with the Sierra Madre Occidental range dominating the scenery.

 San Felipe Torres Mochas is surrounded by rolling hills, lush vegetation, and a pleasant climate, making this small town an attractive destination for both locals and travelers seeking a tranquil getaway.